 The Episcopal Church

-The leader of The Episcopal Church is Presiding Bishop Michael Curry.
-He lovingly refers to us as the "Episcopal branch of the Jesus Movement," following Jesus into loving, liberating and life-giving relationship with God, with each other, and with the earth.
+The leader of The Episcopal Church, Presiding Bishop Michael Curry, lovingly refers to it as the "Episcopal branch of the Jesus Movement," following Jesus into loving, liberating and life-giving relationship with God, with each other, and with the earth.